Orbit-Research/Graphiti-API-Library-Development/TestFolder/README.md

 - Running any tests will write the failed and passed tests to their .txt files

+- Note: The tools.ps1 scripts use Ninja.
+Please use the equaivalent commands in scripts/tools.ps1 to build your code if you are not using Ninja.

 - The tests can be run by running:

     .\scripts\tools.ps1 standard